-In part one of our new series on the roots of Israeli terror former lecturer on the subject, Neil Rogall, looks at the origins of Zionism.
+In part one of our series on the roots of Israeli apartheid, retired history`lecturer Neil Rogall looks at the origins of Zionism.

 The rise of antisemitism in Europe